aarux-11/R_Animation/README.md

 # R_Animation
-*This code is not original, used only for representation purposes.*
+*This analysis code and dataset used are not original, used only for representation purposes.*

 Creating a short animation using R Markdown files saved with .rmd extension.